omni-network/omni/docs/docs/pages/concepts/single-chain-deployment.md

 *   **Unified Liquidity & State:** Your application logic and state remain consistent on a single chain.
 *   **Faster Iteration:** Avoid the delays and complexities of multi-chain deployments or re-architectures.

-This "Single Chain + Intents" model allows you to achieve the benefits of being multichain (wide user access, tapping into diverse liquidity) without the traditional drawbacks.
+This "Single chain + intents" model allows you to receive the array of benefits that comes with a multichain strategy, without the traditional drawbacks.
 You can build on the chain you believe in and let SolverNet handle the rest.